deejoe/hfoss-wiki/syllabus.md

 [**First Flight**](https://github.com/ritjoe/hfoss/wiki/firstflight)).
 All blog posts are syndicated to the blog aggregator [HFOSS Planet](https://people.rit.edu/djaigm/planet/hfoss/).

-> You must make at least one blog post per week to receive full credit.
+> You must make at least one blog post per week (up to 12) to receive full credit.
-> This is in addition to any assignments that are posted to your blog
-> for that week.
 > You must participate regularly in the course’s IRC channel: asking and
 > answering questions.
 > Contributions to the course curriculum, syllabus, and rubric are